samay15jan/arch-install/README.md

 ./arch-install.sh
 ```

-Then enter hostname, username, user password and root password
+Then enter hostname, username, user password and root password.

-After installation finishes, reboot the system, login with your credentials and you are done with a clean arch install

-If you wanna install my configuration of i3wm then run arch-install3.sh

 # System Configuration
-This is a simple automated arch install script and by default will format your drive and make 3 partitions, 500mb efi, 2gb swap and leftover as root partition.
+This is a simple automated arch install script and by default will format your drive and make 3 partitions: 500mb efi, 2gb swap and leftover as root partition.
 You can have clean install after you reboot but if you wanna have my i3WM configuration you can run arch-install3.sh and it will automatically install all the necessary packages with my customized theme.
 Enjoy :)